School Rankings: Biased Towards Wealthy Neighborhoods

 Goudy Elementary – An Underrated School Suffering From Under-enrollment

-For example, one of our Top 5 Hidden Gems in Chicago is Goudy Elementary in the Edgewater neighborhood.
+For example, one of our Top 5 Out-Performers in Chicago is Goudy Elementary in the Edgewater neighborhood.
 Goudy Elementary School scores poorly on the popular school ranking sites (it scores a 5 on GreatSchools).
 In addition, the school has a high percentage of children that are economically disadvantaged.
 The combination of these two factors results in affluent neighborhood parents not sending their kids to Goudy Elementary.

 But SchoolSparrow’s ranking system shows that Goudy should score a 10/10.
 Beyond a shadow of a doubt, Goudy is a school where any kid from any income level will get a great education.